Jman420/menrva/CONTRIBUTING.md

 ## Development Tools & Tips

-### javah
-A tool provided with the JDK for generating header files.
-We will be using it to generate C++ JNI Header files.

-#### Integrate javah into Android Studio
-  - Open File -> Settings -> Tools -> External Tools
-  - Add a new External Tools
-  - Use the following settings to configure the External Tool Parameters
-    * Name : Generate JNI Headers
-    * Program : $JDKPath$\bin\javah.exe
-    * Parameters : -classpath "$Classpath$" -v -jni "$FileClass$"
-    * Working Directory : $ProjectFileDir$\app\src\main\cpp\jni

-#### Using javah to Generate a JNI Header File
-  - Create a Java Class which declares a method using the 'native' keyword
-  - Right-click on the Java Class -> External Tools -> Generate JNI Headers
-  - Use the newly created C++ Header File in app\main\cpp\jni to expose the necessary native methods

-### Android Platform Tools Command Line
-This will simply open a command line to your Android Platform Tools folder which contains useful tools for debugging such as adb.

-#### Add Android Platform Tools Command Line as External Tool
-  - Open File -> Settings -> Tools -> External Tools
-  - Add a new External Tools
-  - Use the following settings to configure the External Tool Parameters
-    * Name : Platform Tools Command Line
-    * Program : cmd.exe -OR- powershell.exe
-    * Working Directory : $ModuleSdkPath$\platform-tools

 ### Android Emulator with Writable System
 Android Emulator is already deeply integrated into Android Studio through the AVD Manager and the App Launcher/Debugger.
 But those integrations do not provide the ability to configure the command line parameters passed to the Emulator when it is run.
-In order to make the system folder writable and persist changes between reboots we need to add the '-writable-system' command line argument.
+In order to make the system & vendor folders writable and persist changes between reboots we need to add the '-writable-system' command line argument.

 #### Add Android Emulator as External Tool
   - Open File -> Settings -> Tools -> External Tools